coinbase/mesh-cli/README.md

 by setting `LOG_TRANSACTIONS="true"` in the environment or as a `make` argument.
 4. Watch for errors in the processing logs.
 Any error will cause the validator to stop.
 5. Analyze benchmarks from `validator-data/block_benchmarks.csv` and
-  `validator-data/account_benchmarks.csv` by setting `LOG_BENCHMARKS="true"` in the environment or as a `make` argument.
+`validator-data/account_benchmarks.csv` by setting `LOG_BENCHMARKS="true"` in
+the environment or as a `make` argument.

+### Setting the Server URL
+The validator needs the URL of the Rosetta server configured.
+This can be set as an environment variable named `SERVER_URL`, passed as an argument to make (ex: `make SERVER_URL=<server url> validate`) or editing `Makefile` itself.

+### Bootstrapping Balances
+Blockchains that set balances in genesis must create a `bootstrap_balances.csv` file in the `/validator-data` directory and pass `BOOTSTRAP_BALANCES=true` as an argument to make.
+If balances are not bootsrapped and balances are set in genesis, reconciliation will fail.

+There is an example file in `examples/bootstrap_balances.csv`.

+### Re-orgable Blockchains
-_There is no additional setting required to support blockchains with reorgs.
-This is handled automatically!_
+There is no additional setting required to support blockchains with reorgs.
+This is handled automatically!

 ## Development
 * `make deps` to install dependencies